ISE-FIZKarlsruhe/odps4mse/README.md

 # Ontology Design Patterns for Materials Science and Engineering

-This repository provides a baseline framework for extracting Ontology Design Patterns (ODPs) aligned with process modeling requirements in the Materials Science and Engineering (MSE) domain.
+This repository provides a baseline framework for extracting Ontology Design Patterns (ODPs) in the Materials Science and Engineering (MSE) domain.

 ## Repository Structure